-The terms above are not always clear to everybody and improper use of them causes confusion and misunderstanding.
+The difference between health economic evaluations and Health Technology Assessments (HTAs) is not always clear to everyone.
+Improper use of these terms can cause confusion and misunderstanding.
 So, here are the definitions:

 Such assessment includes: